hausen8/EasyProbe/README.md

 ### 4) Edit your TOOL TABLE

 Open your tool.tbl file and add an entry for each probe tool.
-You have to enter at least the tool number, pcket number and tip diameter.
-The sample below shows a tool with tool number 99, pocket number 99 and a 2m diameter.
+You have to enter at least the tool number, pocket number and tip diameter.

 ```
 T99 P99 D2 ;
 ```
+*The sample below shows a tool with tool number 99, pocket number 99 and a 2m diameter.*